 Let’s go to Google first.
 Isn’t that where we usually go these days for answers to vexing questions?
 Hey, if Google can’t help us, who can?

 That was a flippant question, I admit, but in truth most of us do that every day.
 Google is the “go-to” source of information on just about everything under the sun for 88% of those who search the web.
 Described as an American multinational company that focuses on artificial intelligence, Google began as an unbiased method for “surfing the web,” one that appeared at the onset as a truly objective means of leading us to answers for every question we could imagine.
 For several years, it served in that role in a stellar manner.
-Over time, however, it slowly morphed to take advantage of its growing popularity, straying from objectivity as it developed into a behemoth advertising and money-making machine.
+Had it remained so, the Internet would be a much safer, and better, place today than the virtual minefield it has become.
+Over time — following the path we’ve all grown to recognize for its devolution from remarkably wonderful to horribly bad — it slowly morphed to take advantage of its growing popularity, straying from objectivity as it developed into a behemoth advertising and money-making machine.

-Ostensibly, one would think, Google vanquished all its competitors by being better than they were.
-In a perfect world that would probably mean that it serves the user’s purposes better than all the rest.
+Ostensibly, in something even fractionally approaching a perfect world, Google would have vanquished all its competitors by being better than they were.
+In a truly perfect world that would likely mean that it serves the user’s purposes better than all the rest.
 That should translate to a functionality that requires it to interpret your expressed search criteria — in the form of a set of key words — into a search of the Internet that resolves into links containing information directly related to those specific keys.
 Then, from those links, we ought to get some idea what the rest of the world thinks those words mean.